Shikitty729/4153blog/README.md

-# Posts Microservice
+# User Post Microservice

-This microservice handles user posts for the Columbia Forum project.
+This microservice handles user posts (textual data) for the Columbia Online Social Platform project.

 ## Usage

-To connect with our remote MySQL server on AWS, create a `my.cnf` file in the root directory, which should look like:
+To connect with a remote MySQL server on AWS, create a `my.cnf` file in the root directory, which should look like:

 ```
 [client]